 Vettel: No doubt we’ll fix this issue, the question is how soon?
 17 March, 2014 It was a tough weekend in Melbourne for Sebastian Vettel Quadruple world champion Sebastian Vettel and his Red Bull team could not have made a worse start to the defence of their Formula 1 driver and constructor titles after finishing outside the points in the season-opening Australian Grand Prix on Sunday.
 Starting from 13th on the grid, Vettel lasted less than five laps on the Albert Park circuit when he was forced to retire with engine problems.
 Vettel’s new Red Bull teammate Daniel Ricciardo initially looked to have fared better, finishing second behind Nico Rosberg to become the first Australian to take a podium at an F1 Australian Grand Prix.
 His celebrations were short lived after he was later disqualified when stewards ruled that Red Bull had breached F1’s new fuel-flow-limit rules during the race.
 Red Bull have appealed the decision.
 Daniel Ricciardo was second for a few hours until he was disqualified Vettel said his new V6 turbo hybrid car lacked power from the start of the race.
 “We tried to recover as much as we could.
 At some stage I thought it was a slight improvement, but obviously we realised there was a bigger problem with the engine,” he said.
 “For some reason we lost a couple of cylinders.
 When you don’t have the power from the engine, you can’t make the whole system function properly and you lose even more power.”
 A switch to six-cylinder turbo engines has forced a radical redesign of all this season’s F1 cars, with the aim of making the series more relevant to the road car industry and tempting major automakers back to F1.
 Sebastian Vettel battling at the wrong end of the field After winning the last nine races of the 2013 season, pre-season testing was problematic for Vettel, and his first race of 2014 disappointing to say the least.
 But he maintains that he is still in contention for a fifth straight driver’s title.
 “For sure were learned an awful lot [about the car].
 We learned that the car is quick, we just need to get everything together,” Vettel said.
 “No doubt we’ll fix this issue, the question is how soon?”
 Despite disappointment at the early end to his own race, Sebastian reserved his sympathy for his team-mate, saying “I feel very sorry for Daniel, as there isn’t anything better than a good race result at your home GP.”
 (AP) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.